-Desk research by the University of British Colombia, Canada, shows that high school, also known as secondary school, students who take qualifying music courses score significantly higher in exams in other subjects such as maths and science, than their non-musical peers.
+Desk research by the University of British Colombia, Canada, looking at more than 112,000 students, shows that high school (aka secondary school), students who take qualifying music courses score significantly higher in exams in other subjects such as maths and science, than their non-musical peers.
+And they could be as much as one year ahead of them.

 Qualifying music courses included concert band, conservatory piano, orchestra, jazz band, concert choir and vocal jazz.
 General music or guitar courses did not qualify as they required no previous music experience and, in the case of general music, did not require music-making or practice.